Can't See The Forest for the Trees: Navigating Metric Spaces by Bounded Hop-Diameter Spanners: Introduction

-To illustrate the inherent difficulty of restricting ourselves to small hop-diameter spanners, let us consider the Euclidean case.
-There, not only are the $\Theta$-graph~\cite{Clarkson87, Keil88,KG92,RS91} and the Yao graph \cite{Yao82} simple spanner constructions, but they also provide simple and elegant navigation algorithms, where for any two points $p$ and $q$, one can easily compute a $(1+\eps)$-spanner path between $p$ and $q$.
-Alas, the resulting path may have a huge hop-length, and the {\em query time} will be no smaller than the hop-length of the path.
-Of course, one can trivially store $\binom{n}{2}$ $t$-spanner paths, one path for each pair of points, via an array of pointers to such paths; that would support constant time queries, but would also require quadratic space and super-quadratic preprocessing time; we note that no nontrivial query algorithm is known.
-On the other hand, there are spanners for Euclidean and doubling metrics with bounded hop-diameter \cite{chan2009small,DBLP:journals/talg/Solomon13}.
-Clearly, a hop-diameter of 1 requires all $\binom{n}{2}$ edges of the metric.
-However, in low-dimensional Euclidean spaces, it is possible to build a $(1+\eps)$-spanner with hop-diameter 2 and $O(n \log n)$ edges.
-More generally, for any $k \ge 2$, one can achieve a hop-diameter of $k$ with $O(n \alpha_k(n))$ edges, within optimal $O(n \log n)$ time \cite{DBLP:journals/talg/Solomon13}, where the function $\alpha_{k}(n)$ is the inverse of a certain function at the $\lfloor k/2 \rfloor$th level of the primitive recursive hierarchy, where $\alpha_0(n) = \lceil n/2\rceil$, $\alpha_1(n) = \lceil \sqrt{n} \rceil$, $\alpha_2(n)= \lceil\log{n}\rceil$, $\alpha_3(n)= \lceil\log\log{n}\rceil$, $\alpha_4(n)= \log^*{n}$, $\alpha_5(n)= \lfloor \frac{1}{2}\log^*{n} \rfloor$, etc. Roughly speaking, for $k \ge 4$, the function $\alpha_k$ is close to $\log$ with $\lfloor \frac{k-2}{2} \rfloor$ stars.
+In Euclidean spaces, the $\Theta$-graph~\cite{Clarkson87, Keil88,KG92,RS91} and the Yao graph \cite{Yao82} are not only simple spanner constructions, but they also provide {simple} {\em navigation algorithms}, where for any two points $p$ and $q$, one can easily compute a $(1+\eps)$-spanner path between $p$ and $q$.
+Alas, the resulting path may have a hop-length of $\Omega(n)$, and the {\em query time} is no smaller than the path length.
+There is a $(1+\eps)$-approximate distance oracle for low-stretch spanners \cite{GLNS08}, and while it achieves constant query time, it does not report the respective paths, whose hop-length can be $\Omega(n)$.
+In doubling metrics, there are $(1+\eps)$-approximate distance oracles with constant query time \cite{HPM06, BGKLR11}.
+In \cite{BGKLR11} the respective paths are not part of a sparse overlay network (such as a spanner); in other words, the union of paths returned by the distance oracle of \cite{BGKLR11} may comprise a spanner of $\Theta(n^2)$ edges.
+Using \cite{HPM06}, one can return paths that are part of a sparse spanner, but their hop-length is $\Theta(\log \rho)$, where $\rho$ -- the metric {\em aspect ratio}, can be arbitrarily large.
+This is where bounded hop-diameter spanners may come into play -- efficient constructions are known in Euclidean and doubling metrics \cite{chan2009small,Sol13}.
+In low-dimensional Euclidean spaces, it is possible to build a $(1+\eps)$-spanner with hop-diameter 2 and $O(n \log n)$ edges.
+In general, for any $k \ge 2$, one can get hop-diameter $k$ with $O(n \alpha_k(n))$ edges, in optimal $O(n \log n)$ time \cite{Sol13}; the function $\alpha_{k}(n)$ is the inverse of a certain function at the $\lfloor k/2 \rfloor$th level of the primitive recursive hierarchy, where $\alpha_0(n) = \lceil n/2\rceil$, $\alpha_1(n) = \lceil \sqrt{n} \rceil$, $\alpha_2(n)= \lceil\log{n}\rceil$, $\alpha_3(n)= \lceil\log\log{n}\rceil$, $\alpha_4(n)= \log^*{n}$, $\alpha_5(n)= \lfloor \frac{1}{2}\log^*{n} \rfloor$, etc. (For $k \ge 4$, the function $\alpha_k$ is close to $\log$ with $\lfloor \frac{k-2}{2} \rfloor$ stars.)